csbg/SplineOmics/README.md

 © 2024 Thomas Rauter.
 All rights reserved.

-## Citation
+## 🎓 Citation

 The `SplineOmics` package is currently not published in a peer-reviewed scientific journal or similar outlet, and as such, there is no formal citation requirement associated with its use.
 You are free to use `SplineOmics` without citing it.
 However, we appreciate acknowledgements in your projects or publications that benefit from this package.
-Also, if you like the package, consider giving the GitHub Repository a star.
+Also, if you like the package, consider giving the GitHub repository a star.
 Your support helps us in the continued development and improvement of `SplineOmics`.
 Thank you for using our package!